The Day of Your Craniotomy

 Finishing the craniotomy

 When the goal of surgery is met, the dura covering the brain is closed.
-Usually, the skull bone is put back and held in place with wire mesh or screw plates.
-On occasion, an artificial mesh is used if the bone cannot be used again or if there is a bone infection (known as osteomyelitis).
+Sometimes, a dura substitute is used in place of your dura.
+Usually, the skull bone is put back and held in place with wire mesh, screws or metal plates.
+If there is too much brain swelling, your surgeon might choose not to put back the bone flat.
+It can be put back at a later time.
+On occasion, a metal mesh is used if the bone cannot be used again or if there is a bone infection (known as osteomyelitis).
 If blood or fluid remains in the brain tissue, a drain may be placed through a burr hole for a few days.
-Most of the time, the burr holes are filled or covered right after surgery.
+Most of the time, the burr holes are filled or covered with metal plates right before closing the skin.
 Then the skin incision is closed with stitches or staples.

 Risks of surgery